bs-production/front-end-guidelines/main-message.md

     - Finished project shots
     - Team photos
     - Branded vehicles
-  - Use images of homes that are representative of the location
+  - Use images that are representative of the location
   - If the company is an Owens Corning contractor - use the approved Pink Panther/Contrator elements according to the branding guidelines located on the graphics drive:
     /graphics/*Working Files/Web Design/Library/01 Credibility/Owens Corning